radical-cybertools/pilot-streaming/README.md

 # Pilot-Streaming

-Last Updated: 12/09/2017
+Last Updated: 12/25/2017

 # Overview:

-Use [SAGA](http://saga-project.github.io/saga-python/) to manage Streaming environment consisting of Kafka, Spark Streaming, Flink and Dask on HPC systems.
+ Pilot-Streaming is a tool to manage Streaming environment consisting of Kafka, Spark Streaming, Flink and Dask on HPC systems.
  It is based on the [SAGA-Hadoop](http://github.com/drelu/saga-hadoop) tool and extends it for streaming.